ciaoben/grdemo/README.md

 4 - done!
 Visit `localhost:3333` and play with it.

-TODO:
+## TODO

 - README
 - upload on github in an opaque way
+- test a new run from github download without container

 - proof read the cover letter
-- test a new run from github download without container
 - remove whole book file and test errors in the UI. details matter.